Housing initiatives and strategies

 Registered community housing providers

-There are 15 community housing providers in the NT registered with the National Regulatory Scheme for Community Housing (NRSCH).
+There are 15 community housing providers in the NT registered with the NRSCH.

 Community housing provider Tier of registration